Oliviero Zuccarini

 Oliviero Zuccarini (24 August 1883 – 19 April 1971) was an Italian political journalist and Republican Party official and activist.
-He was arrested for antifascist activities in 1926, and though he was soon released he remained under close police surveillance.
-He continued to live in Rome, but kept a very low profile till after the fall of fascism.
+He was arrested for antifascist activities in 1926, and though he was soon released, he remained under close police surveillance.
+He continued to live in Rome but kept a very low profile till after the fall of fascism.
 In 1946, however, he was elected a member of parliament.
-In the light of his background and record before 1926 he might have been expected to emerge as a leading Republican Party figure in the Chamber of Deputies, but as matters turned out he quickly became marginalised within the party, remaining a member of parliament for fewer than two years.
+In the light of his background and record before 1926, he might have been expected to emerge as a leading Republican Party figure in the Chamber of Deputies, but he quickly became marginalised within the party, remaining a member of parliament for fewer than two years.

 Zuccarini's republicanism was of the traditional Mazzinian variety, steeped in radicalism, anti-clericalism and uncompromising anti-monarchism.
 Political allies who found him resistant to compromise also criticised his excessively theoretical and romanticised approach to politics.
 Like Mazzini himself, Zuccarini sometimes found himself reproached for his curiously utopian brand of republicanism.
 According to one commentator, Oliviero Zuccarini's political philosophy amounted to an internationalist and idealistic form of republicanism that placed him somewhere between Mazzini, Mill and Sorel.